apache/spark/python/docs/source/user_guide/python_packaging.rst

 Upload to Spark Executors
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The unzip will be done by Spark when using target ``--archives`` option in spark-submit
+Unzipping will be done by Spark when using target ``--archives`` option in spark-submit
 or setting ``spark.yarn.dist.archives`` configuration.

 Example with ``spark-submit``: